One of our main research areas is related to Multiple-Point Statistics, and here is a list of references related to MPS.

 - Downscaling of digital elevation models

 - Analogue-based fusion of different satellite products

-- Fundamental development of geostatistical algorithms (without preconceptions: working on both training image-based and covariance-based models)
+- Fundamental development of geostatistical algorithms (working on both training image-based and covariance-based models)

 - Environmental data acquisition with innovative low-cost sensors – we want to know where the data we model are coming from!

 - Application of the above to real-world questions, mostly in the context of environmental change in alpine regions

 Building large distributed and spatially-calibrated hydrological models for large semiarid catchments.
 Determining the value of different datasets (climate reanalysis datasets and evaporation datasets) for improved hydrological forecast, under different climate scenarios.

 Multiple-point geostatistics for noise-filtering time series, for generating rainfall time series data, and for gap-filling streamflow time series, at single sites or at multiple sites along a large river network, and for multisite rainfall.